Attorney Profiles

 RICHARD J. SAKODA

-Richard J. Sakoda is a partner in the law firm of Sterling & Tucker.
-He received his Bachelor’s degree in Business Administration from the University of Washington in 1987 and his Juris Doctor degree from the William S. Richardson School of Law at the University of Hawaii at Manoa in 1992.
+Mr. Sakoda earned his Bachelor’s degree in Business Administration from the University of Washington in 1987.
+He went on to earn his Juris Doctor from the William S. Richardson School of Law at the University of Hawai‘i at Mānoa in 1992, where he cultivated a deep interest in complex estate planning and elder law, setting the course for his long-standing career serving the legal needs of Hawaii’s families.

 MICHELLE SCULLY HOBUS